mionova/100DaysOfCode-Challenge/README.md

 **Date**: June 3, 2021

-**Today's JavaScript Progress**: Refactored a bit and added the following features to the Random Quote Generator:
+**Today's JavaScript Progress**: Refactored my Random Quote Generator a bit and added the following features:

-1. Auto-refreshed quotes using a timing function
+1. Quotes auto-refresh using a timing function
-2. When a new quote prints to the page, the background color changes to a random color.
+2. When a new quote is displayed, the background color changes to a random color.
-3. Increased the quote object properties
+3. The quote object now has additional properties as well

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-011)
 &nbsp;